 Leading the way in innovative technology, The Kennedy Center now offers knee resurfacing to appropriate patients.

 Typically, patients come to The Kennedy Center complaining of knee pain after exercising, being on their feet all day or walking up and down stairs.
 Knee resurfacing was specifically designed for younger, active people with early stage osteoarthritis.

 The procedure employs a minimally invasive technique to resurface only the damaged part of a patient’s knee and thus makes it far less invasive and expensive than traditional knee replacement surgery.
 Knee resurfacing is designed to be very bone and cartilage sparing so it will not “burn a bridge” should additional surgery be required years later.

 At The Kennedy Center for the Hip & Knee, our surgeons have the experience to evaluate your medical condition and develop a plan of care tailored to you and your lifestyle.

 Partial knee replacement is a minimally invasive procedure that replaces only one side of the knee joint.
 A partial knee implant can preserve the healthy bone, cartilage and ligaments, potentially preventing or delaying the need for total knee replacement.

 Partial knee replacement is designed for younger people with osteoarthritis or avascular necrosis who require a knee replacement but are typically too young or too active to be candidates for a total knee replacement.
 This procedure is also appropriate for older people who have a single area of the knee that is arthritic.
-Partial knee replacement using the Oxford, Prelude or Repecci knee systems gives younger patients the option for a more active life with less pain and more mobility.
+Partial knee replacement using the Oxford or Prelude knee systems gives younger patients the option for a more active life with less pain and more mobility.